 Don’t overwhelm your dog and put him in a situation where he is too distracted to eat your treats.

-Start with places where you can capture your dog’s attention, such as a park that is not busy or an empty parking lot.
+Start with places that capture your dog’s attention, such as a quiet park or an empty parking lot.

 If you can’t get your dog to focus on you in front of your house, don’t expect him to pay attention while you are at the dog park.